eggers/bower-breeze-angular/README.md

 bower-breeze-angular
 ============

-This is the same as the BreezeJS build, but swapping out the q dependency for angular, so that we can use `ng.IPromise` instead of `Q.Promise`
+This is similar to `chiefy/bower-breeze`, but swapping out the q dependency for angular, so that we can use `ng.IPromise` instead of `Q.Promise`

 I've also included the 'labs' plugins for BreezeJS.